oracle/macaron/docs/source/pages/using.rst

 .. note:: If a repository is not also provided, Macaron will try to discover it based on the artifact purl.
 For this to work, ``find_repos`` in the configuration file **must be enabled**\.
 See `Analyzing more dependencies <#more-deps>`_ for more information about the configuration options of the Repository Finding feature.

+.. note:: If no repository is provided, but the PURL contains a version (as with all of the above examples), Macaron will attempt to find the exact commit that matches the provided version.
+For this to work, the discovered repository must support and make use of tags to denote commits relating to released artifacts.

 -------------------------------------------------
 Verifying provenance expectations in CUE language
 -------------------------------------------------